J0wir/J0wir.github.io/_posts/2022-01-30-Cyberdefenders-DetectLog4j.md

 ![image](https://user-images.githubusercontent.com/95626414/151664011-90e50de3-4891-4fbf-9411-6cf1c1c17d13.png)

 ### Question 6 - When was myoussef user created?
-When loading in the image Autopsy will parse OS Accounts information, which show the creation time of the different user accounts.
-OS accounts information shows that <b>myoussef</b> was created on <b>2021-12-28:07:57:23 CET</b>.
-However, this was the wrong answer, this timestamp had to be converted to UTC as well.
-The right answer was: <b>2021-12-28 06:57:23 UTC</b>
+When loading in the image Autopsy will parse the OS Accounts information, which show the creation time of the different user accounts.
+OS accounts information show that <b>myoussef</b> was created on <b>2021-12-28:07:57:23 CET</b>.
+However, this was the wrong answer, the timestamp first had to be converted to UTC.
+The right answer to this question is: <b>2021-12-28 06:57:23 UTC</b>
 ![image](https://user-images.githubusercontent.com/95626414/151664061-862c95fe-36be-481e-90c8-e2ccadc66c03.png)

 ### Question 7 - What is the user mhasan password hint?
 The answer to this question can be found in the same view in <b>Autopsy</b> as used for question 6.
-As shown on the picture below the password hint is: <b>https://www.linkedin.com/in/0xmohamedhasan/</b>
+As shown in the picture below the password hint is: <b>https://www.linkedin.com/in/0xmohamedhasan/</b>
 ![image](https://user-images.githubusercontent.com/95626414/151664133-f38d79c8-f3e1-4345-a28a-2444e0f586c9.png)

 ### Question 8 - What is the version of the VMware product installed on the machine?